 In the last decade 16 European countries have provided comprehensive estimates of drug-related public expenditure (EMCDDA, 2014b).
 Country estimates suggest that drug-related expenditure ranged from 0.01 % to 0.5 % of GDP.
 As the studies may not have applied the same expenditure classifications or the same estimation methods, caution is required when making cross-country comparisons (EMCDDA, 2014b).
+In fact, there is an overall consensus that the variability of the estimation methodologies utilised and the different classification of expenditures adopted by each country questions the applicability of cross country comparisons (Concalves et all., 2015; Kopp 2015, Vander Laenen and De Ruyver, 2008).
+The estimates are not directly comparable because they typically have different objectives, follow different methodologies and use different definitions of public expenditures.
+Therefore, at the moment it’s very difficult to make any accurate comparisons between EU countries about the drug public expenditures.
+This is nicely illustrated by Reuter’s critical review where he…

+This implies even within country comparisons when different drug public expenditures perimeters are set.
+A great example is in case of the two studies in France conducted by the same research teams and adopting similar methodologies for estimating the social cost of illicit drugs in France.
+(Kopp and Fenoglio, 2006 and Kopp, 2015.
+Between these two studies there is a great difference in the social cost in France between the estimates of 2006 to 2010.
+The estimates for the illicit drugs in 2006 was 3 billions euros, while in 2010 the estimates were three times higher, 8,7 billions euros.
+(Kopp,2015).
+As noted by the authors this remarkable expansion of the « social cost » of drugs between 2006 and 2010 is explained by the amelioration of the epidemiological knowledge and by the modification of these calculation parameters, and not by and any major negative change of the drug landscape in France.
+The question of whether these differences in costs reflect real differences or are they just a by-product of the different methodologies applied will remain unanswered until uniform guidelines for the estimation of drug public expenditures are adopted in the EU.

-Interestingly, supply reduction activities (i.e. drug control policies) accounted for the largest share of the drug-related public expenditures in most countries and included the expenditure on drug related activity on police, border police, customs, prosecution, courts and prison servicies.
+However, regardless the estimation methodologies and modelling techniques interestingly, supply reduction activities (i.e. drug control policies) accounted for the largest share of the drug-related public expenditures in most countries and included the expenditure on drug related activity on police, border police, customs, prosecution, courts and prison servicies.
 Out of the 16 countries presenting complete estimates, only four countries spent less than 50% of their total drug-budget on supply reduction, while five countries spent 70% or more.
 The other countries spent between 50% and 70% of their drug-related expenditures on supply reduction.
+Despite that, little attention has been given to the disentanglement of the drug public expenditures allocated to supply reduction

 Figure 3.1 Breakdown of drug-related expenditure between demand and supply reduction.